nepi-engine/nepi-bot/README.md

 4) Select Add Device button at the bottom

->Note: All NEPI communications are device initiated, so you won’t see any data until you provide NEPI-BOT data to upload and run the NEPI-BOT application on the edge device as explained in the next section.__
+>Note: All NEPI communications are device initiated, so no interaction between NEPI-BOT and NEPI-CONNECT occurs until you provide NEPI-BOT data to upload and run the NEPI-BOT application on the edge device as explained in the next section.

 ## Next Steps
+Now you are ready to populate LB and HB data, launch NEPI-BOT, view transmitted data in NEPI-CONNECT, etc. If you have not yet done so, take a look at the [NEPI Remote System Interfacing API](https://numurus.com/wp-content/uploads/API-Manual-NEPI-Engine-Remote-System-Interfacing.pdf)

+### Standard usage:
+- Use the ROS API of the _nepi_link_ros_bridge_ ROS node from the repository of the same name to control NEPI-BOT programmatically or interactively
+- Use the NEPI RUI's "Connect" app to control NEPI-BOT interactively

+### Custom usage:
-Clone the NEPI-EDGE-SDK repository and follow the instructions  included in the README.md file to use NEPI-EDGE-SDK in conjunction with your NEPI-BOT.
+- Clone the nepi_edge_sdk_link repository and follow the instructions included in the README.md file to use nepi_edge_sdk_link libraries/modules in your own custom apps to control your NEPI-BOT instance.
+- Use the NEPI-BOT file-based interface to setup NEPI-CONNECT sessions and launch NEPI-BOT directly at the device command line to service those sessions.